French Open: Alexander Zverev makes semi-finals again after beating Tomas Etcheverry in four sets

-Alexander Zverev beats Tomas Etcheverry 6-4 3-6 6-3 6-4 to reach semi-finals; 22nd seed will face either Casper Ruud or Holger Rune in last four; Zverev injured his ankle in semi-final against Rafael Nadal in 2022 which resulted in him having to leave the court in a wheelchair
+Alexander Zverev beats Tomas Etcheverry 6-4 3-6 6-3 6-4 to reach semi-finals; 22nd seed will face last year's runner-up Casper Ruud in last four; Zverev injured his ankle in semi-final against Rafael Nadal in 2022 which resulted in him having to leave the court in a wheelchair

 Alexander Zverev battled his way back into the French Open semi-finals a year after suffering a season-ending ankle injury.